How to Manage Pests

-Several Asterolecanium species of pit scales (family Asterolecaniidae) attack many of the common deciduous and evergreen oaks that grow in California.
-The valley oak, Quercus lobata, is attacked more frequently and severely than other species.
-Damage can be severe in oaks along the Central Coast as well as in the Central Valley.
+Several Asterodiapsis species of pit scales (family Asterolecaniidae) attack many of the common deciduous and evergreen oaks that grow in California, with the valley oak, Quercus lobata, affected more frequently and severely than other species.
+Damage can be serious in oaks along the Central Coast as well as in the Central Valley.

 Pit scales suck juices from twigs and cause twig dieback, which first becomes apparent in mid- to late summer.
-Dead leaves and twigs on affected trees remain throughout the winter, giving the tree an unsightly appearance.
-A severe scale infestation delays leafing-out of deciduous oaks for as long as 3 weeks in spring.
+Dead leaves and twigs on affected trees may remain throughout the winter, giving the tree an unsightly appearance; however, don’t confuse this with the natural retention of dead leaves characteristic of a few oak species such as pin oak and Turkish oak.
+A severe scale infestation delays the leafing out of deciduous oaks for as long as three weeks in spring.
 Heavy attacks of pit scales year after year may kill young trees.

-The pitting effect caused by scales is most noticeable on the bark of younger twigs.
-Pits are surrounded by a doughnut-shaped swelling with the scale in the center.
+The pitting effect scales cause is most noticeable on the bark of younger twigs.
+Surrounding the pit is a doughnut-shaped swelling with the scale in the center.
 If there are large numbers of scales, the pits coalesce, making the twig surface appear roughened and dimpled.

 The adult scale is a brown or dull green, flattened, circular, immobile insect about the size of the head of a pin.
 Immature scales, known as crawlers, are difficult to see without a magnifying glass.

 Natural enemies of the pit scale are uncommon in California, although parasite exit holes may sometimes be observed.
-Insecticide application is the only tool currently available for managing these pests.
+Insecticide application is the main tool currently available for managing these pests; however, it may be possible to prune out isolated areas of infestation if detected very early.
 Because heavy infestations over several years can kill young trees and weaken older ones, consider management actions as soon as problems are detected.

-Residents wishing to treat deciduous trees in their landscapes can apply narrow-range insecticidal oil to trees in spring just before buds open.
-Be sure to cover all bark and branch tips thoroughly.
+Pit scales can be managed using narrow range oil applied to trees in spring just before buds open.
+Be sure to cover all branch tips and bark thoroughly.
 Thorough coverage can be difficult with very large trees unless high-pressure equipment is used.
 However, infestations on small- to medium-sized trees can be adequately managed with one annual application over several consecutive years.
-Insecticidal oil should be diluted to a solution of 1.5 to 2% (1.5 to 2 parts oil to 100 parts water).
+Insecticidal oil should be diluted to a solution of 1.5 to 2% (1.5-2 parts oil to 100 parts water).
 Once leaves are on the tree, it is too difficult to get the degree of coverage needed for oil treatments to be effective.

-Mixtures of oil and organophosphate insecticides applied in spring to kill hatching crawlers are not recommended because of the environmental hazards associated with applying these insecticides to large trees in residential areas, the difficulty of getting adequate coverage with available application equipment, and the availability of safer, more effective alternatives.
+Although mixtures of oil and persistent insecticides such as pyrethroids applied in spring to kill hatching crawlers can be effective, these sprays aren’t generally recommended for large trees in residential areas because of the environmental hazards associated with applying these insecticides and the difficulty of getting adequate coverage with available application equipment.

-UC Cooperative Extension, Fresno Co.; and E. Perry, UC Cooperative Extension,
+Authors: P. M. Geisel, UC Cooperative Extension, Glenn Co.; and E. J. Perry, UC Cooperative Extension (emeritus), Stanislaus Co.

 PDF: To display a PDF document, you may need to use a PDF reader.